katonic-dev/Katonic-ML-Marketplace/Movie_Genre_Prediction App/README.md

 # Movie Genre Prediction

-A multi-label classification probelm using Machine learning which will help you predicting the Genres of the given movies based on the Movie Overview.
+A multi-label classification problem which will help you predict the genre of any given movie based on the Movie Overview.

 # Problem Overview

-Movie Overview contain a lot of information about movie.
-Such information can be valuable in building automatic systems to create genres for movies.
+Movie overview contains a lot of information about movie.
+Such information can be valuable in building automatic systems to predict genres for movies.

 Automatic tagging systems can help recommendation engines to improve the retrieval of similar movies as well as help viewers to know what to expect from a movie in advance.

-We will try to make genre tag prediction using Movie Overviews.
+Through this app, one can tag movie genres with predictions using Movie Overviews.

 # Brief Introduction to Multi-Label classification

-We're as excited as you are to jump into the code and start building our genre classification model.
-Before we do that, however, let me introduce you to the concept of multi-label classification in NLP.
+Before we jump into the code and start building our genre classification model, lets go through the concept of multi-label classification in NLP.
 It’s important to first understand the technique before diving into the implementation.

 The underlying concept is apparent in the name – multi-label classification.
 Here, an instance/record can have multiple labels and the number of labels per instance is not fixed.

-Let me explain this using a simple example.
+Lets go over this using a simple example.
 Take a look at the below tables, where ‘X’ represents the input variables and ‘y’ represents the target variables (which we are predicting):

 ![Types of Classification Problems](https://cdn.analyticsvidhya.com/wp-content/uploads/2019/04/img_1.png)